microlinkhq/www/src/pages/docs/api/api-parameters/screenshot/emulation.md

 title: 'Device Emulation'
 ---

-If you provide a compatible `deviceName`, the descriptor device will be used for emulating the viewport before take the screenshot.
+If you provide a compatible device name descriptor, the descriptor device will be used for emulating the viewport before take the screenshot.

 <MultiCodeEditor languages={{
   Shell: `microlink-api https://microlink.io&screenshot=ipad`,